capncapes/bloccit/README.md

-## Bloccit: a Reddit replica to demonstrate the fundamentals of web development and Rails.
+ ## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.

-Made by Brandon Caples from [Bloc](http://bloc.io) curriculum.
+ Made with my mentor at [Bloc](http://bloc.io).